SAP/ui5-webcomponents/docs/7-migration-guides/01-to-version-2.md

 ## @ui5/webcomponents-theming

-- The `Belize` theme has been removed and no longer available
+- The `Belize` theme has been removed and is no longer available

 If you previously used `Belize`:
 ```ts